Ritthik/Coursera_Capstone/Introduction_Business_problem.md

 Finally, we use some of these factors to model the population density and whether people tend to move in or out of these neighborhoods.

-Further exploration of the data is provided in the “Data” section
+Further exploration of the data is provided in the “Data_sources.md” file.